roberto-prevato-test-org/GitHubCheckRunsPlayground/README.md

 # GitHubCheckRunsPlayground
-For personal use, to study GitHub check runs
+For personal use, to study GitHub check runs.

+* Mod 1